 - Putting in or widening a driveway

 York Region Owned Utilities

-York Region is now a member Ontario One Call and all requests to find and mark York Region owned utilities are processed through them.
+York Region is now a member of Ontario One Call and all requests to find and mark York Region-owned utilities are processed through them.

 Other Utilities and Municipalities